openebs/zfs-localpv/Adopters.md

-# OpenEBS ZFS-LocalPV Adopters
+# OpenEBS LocalPV-ZFS Adopters

-This is the list of organizations and users that publicly shared details of how they are using OpenEBS ZFS-LocalPV CSI driver for running their Stateful workloads.
+This is the list of organizations and users that publicly shared details of how they are using OpenEBS LocalPV-ZFS CSI driver for running their Stateful workloads.
 Please send PRs to add or remove organizations/users.

-The list of organizations that have publicly shared the usage of ZFS-LocalPV.
+The list of organizations that have publicly shared the usage of LocalPV-ZFS.

 | Organization | Stateful Workloads | Success Story |